sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/hash-puzzle/index.md

 ---
 title: Hash Puzzle
 version: 0.1.0
-description: Hash puzzles in scryptTS
+description: Hash puzzles in sCrypt
 ---

 A hash puzzle is a smart contract that can be unlocked by providing a hash preimage of predefined hash value.